Tailored for newcomer voters: Demystifying EU party platforms

 ECR: prioritizing sovereignty and tailored governance The European Conservatives and Reformists Party (ECR) emphasizes national autonomy over central EU control, especially in migration and economic regulation.
 Their skepticism towards collective European climate action resonates with older and less educated voters who value national identity, and distrust science.

-ID: national identity and security first the Identity and Democracy (ID) party focuses on national sovereignty and security.
+ID: The Identity and Democracy (ID) party focuses on national sovereignty and security.
 Their strict stance on immigration and border control appeals to conservative voters who prioritize cultural identity and safety.

-The European left: an ecologically just Europe The Party of the European Left (PEL) advocates for radical socio-economic transformation, environmental sustainability, and opposition to neoliberal policies.
+The European left: The Party of the European Left (PEL) advocates for radical socio-economic transformation, environmental sustainability, and opposition to neo-liberal policies.
 Their platform resonates with younger voters and the working class affected by economic austerity.

 EU election fact box